How to choose a great summer camp

 Summer childcare: where to look

 Local councils run schemes during the holidays – usually at lower cost than privately-run camps – which often include many different sports, drama and arts and crafts.
 Check your local authority website to see what is available and ask other parents for recommendations.

 Some schools also run their own schemes or give their grounds over to privately-run camp operators – you can usually sign up for a week or for a few days.
 Expect to pay around £250 a week for a range of activities.
 Nationwide providers include Camp Beaumont, Super Camps and Barracudas.

-If you can afford it, it’s worth considering residential camps for an exciting, stimulating summer experience; providers include PGL, Kingswood Camps and summer camps from the Youth Hostel Association.
 A seven-night residential stay at a camp can cost anything from £270 to £700 depending on the range of activities on offer and the location; remember to factor in transport costs, too.

 How to choose a great summer camp

 You might like the idea of a football-filled week, but don’t forget your child might have (very) different ideas!
 This is their downtime during the holidays, so they should get a say in what they do.
 Don’t automatically arrange for your youngster to attend a sports activity camp simply because they’ve been cooped up at home immersed in revision for SATs or end-of-year tests and you assume they’ll benefit from some much-needed exercise.

 If your child is interested in singing or drama, a week-long session at a theatre activity camp could be a good way of dipping their toe in the water to see if they’d like to join a longer-term arts group.
 Similarly, a drama camp could help a nervous child feel more confident in speaking.
 But beware of pushing a youngster into something which could turn out to be an ordeal for them.